ClusterLabs/PAF/Debian-8-admin-cookbook.md

 ```
 # crm resource migrate pgsql-ha srv2
+# crm resource unmigrate pgsql-ha
 ```

 That's it.
 Note that the former master became a slave and start replicating with the new master.

+To move the resource, `crmsh` sets an `INFINITY` constraint location for the master on the given node.
+You must clear this constraint to avoid unexpected location behavior using the ` crm resource unmigrate` command.

-Note that if you do not specify the destination node, `crm` set a `-INFINITY` score for the master resource on its current node to force it to move away.
+Note that if you do not specify the destination node, `crm` set a `-INFINITY` score for the master resource on its current node to force it to move away:
-You must clear this constraint using `unmigrate` or the master will never get back to this node:

 ```
 # crm resource migrate pgsql-ha